soasme/flask-perm/docs/index.rst

 Notice
 ------

-Is it save to store superadmin's password?
+Is it safe to store superadmin's password?
 ``````````````````````````````````````````

 Superadmins have great power to control access permission.